top of page

 Who Shouldn't Use Mild Hyperbaric Oxygen Therapy?

 It is important to note that one should always consult with their physician(s) about undergoing any new health modality in their wellness routine.
-If you are unsure if this therapy is right for you, you can also speak directly with Dr. Alicia Brown on a complimentary 15-minute phone consultation to learn more.
+If you are unsure whether this therapy is right for you, you can also text our team at 704-752-8100, and they will ask Dr. Brown on your behalf.

 Individuals who have any of the following long or short-term conditions should not use mild HBOT and should consult with their primary doctor: